Israeli president lectures Philippine leader on Hitler

 The controversial Philippine president spoke of Hitler in 2016 when talking about his violent drug crackdown that has killed thousands.
 “Hitler massacred three million Jews.
 Now there are three million drug addicts (in the Philippines).
 I’d be happy to slaughter them,” Duterte said then.

-"We’re protesting against Israel’s involvement in the crimes taking place there," lawyer and human rights activist Eitay Mack said.
+“We’re protesting against Israel’s involvement in the crimes taking place there,” lawyer and human rights activist Eitay Mack told AFP.
+Further arms deals were expected to be part of Duterte’s discussions in Israel.

+Duterte met Prime Minister Benjamin Netanyahu on Monday.
+On Wednesday, he will inaugurate a memorial near Tel Aviv commemorating the Philippines’ acceptance of 1,300 Jews fleeing the Holocaust.

 The controversial Philippine president spoke of Hitler in 2016 when talking about his violent drug crackdown that has killed thousands.
 “Hitler massacred three million Jews.
 Now there are three million drug addicts (in the Philippines).
 I’d be happy to slaughter them,” Duterte said then.

-"We’re protesting against Israel’s involvement in the crimes taking place there," lawyer and human rights activist Eitay Mack said.
+“We’re protesting against Israel’s involvement in the crimes taking place there,” lawyer and human rights activist Eitay Mack told AFP.
+Further arms deals were expected to be part of Duterte’s discussions in Israel.

+Duterte met Prime Minister Benjamin Netanyahu on Monday.
+On Wednesday, he will inaugurate a memorial near Tel Aviv commemorating the Philippines’ acceptance of 1,300 Jews fleeing the Holocaust.

 Comments